-More Reasons Why For Sale by Owner Sales Fail in NYC
+More Reasons Why For Sale by Owner Sales Fail in NYCMore Reasons Why For Sale by Owner Sales Fail in NYC

 A for sale by owner, or FSBO, the transaction is a conventional method for homeowners who see a chance to make a better profit by cutting out the realtor commission.
 It may seem like a better deal, but according to the NAR Profile of Home Buyers and Sellers, that is not the case.
-The average FSBO price was $185,000 while the average for a home sold through an agent was $245,000.
-That’s a difference of $60,000 which can quickly cover the agent’s commission (usually 6%) and leave a better profit.
+The average FSBO price was $185,000, while the average for a home sold through an agent was $245,000.
+That difference of $60,000 can quickly cover the agent’s commission (usually 6%) and leave a better profit.

 These days, buyers always start their home search online.
-Sellers trying to market on their own will be unable to devote fulltime work to it and won’t reach as wide an audience.
+Sellers trying to market independently cannot devote full-time work to it and won’t reach as broad an audience.
 The NAR report found that 42% rely on a yard sign, 32% rely on friends and family, and a little under 15% rely on social media.

-Without the use of an agent, you’ll be very limited in the number of prospects you can attract.
-A real estate agent knows how to market a property properly and has contacts with other agents that can share the listing with their clients.
+Without an agent, you’ll be very limited in the number of prospects you can attract.
+A real estate agent knows how to market a property correctly and contacts other agents to share the listing with their clients.

 An overpriced home can languish on the market for months or even years.
 Even if you lower the price later, it can be stigmatized by buyers who see that it has been on the market for a long time.
 A trained agent knows how to price correctly and find that sweet spot in no time.